qmk/qmk_firmware/keyboards/dz60/keymaps/billiams/README.md

 * `/ ?` are available when you tap the right shift.
 Otherwise RShift is shift when held down
 * RESET is available as `Fn`+ ` ESC`
 * Underglow toggle and mode selection are available as `Fn` + `Q` and `Fn` + `S`.
 Yes your keyboard has lights even if you didn't get the LEDs.
 Bonus!
-* Media play/pause doesn't seem to work with anything but iTunes at the moment.
-FML

 ### Initial Installation